-As detailed above, Haleon has several ongoing activities related to the 3Rs: Replace, Reduce, Refine.
-Any time we consider a need for the use of animals in research, we apply the 3Rs and through discussion, ethical debate and independent scientific review, our teams seek opportunities to replace animal studies wherever possible.
+Any time we consider a need for the use of animals in research we apply the 3Rs: Replace, Reduce, Refine.
+Through discussion, ethical debate and independent scientific review, our teams seek opportunities to replace animal studies wherever possible.
 We also aim to reduce the animal numbers required per study, and finally refine the study paradigm to reduce any potential pain and distress animals experience during our studies.
 We are committed to continue taking steps towards a future where the development of innovative consumer health products can be undertaken without the involvement of animals.
 In order to make progress, we are committed to continuing to invest in and drive research and partnerships to identify and unlock alternative methods and approaches that will ultimately mean animals are not used in our research.